Novo Nordisk A/S – Annual report – 31 December 2019

-Three facilities, in Algeria, Brazil and China, are in regions subject to high water stress or large seasonal variations and consumed 14% of the total water used at the production sites.
-There have been no water shortage incidents in 2018 and overall, water consumption at these facilities decreased by 5% in 2018.
+Three facilities, in Algeria, Brazil and China, are in regions subject to high water stress or large seasonal variations, consuming 14% of the total water for global production.
+There have been no water shortage incidents in 2019 and overall, water consumption at these facilities increased by 2% in 2019.

 Emissions and waste

-CO2 emissions from energy consumption cover consumption of power, fuel, heat and steam from all buildings at production sites.
+CO2 emissions from operations cover consumption of power, fuel, heat and steam at office buildings in Denmark, global production sites and laboratories, and consumption of power in office buildings outside Denmark.
 Emissions are measured in metric tons, calculated according to the GHG Protocol and based on emission factors from the previous year.

 CO2 emissions from product distribution